evervault/evervault-multiplatform/README.md

 ## Supported Platforms
 - JVM, including Android

-Note: iOS is not currently supported due to Kotlin Multiplatform limitations of including Swift packages, which is required to use CoreCrypto.
+Note: iOS is not currently supported due to Kotlin Multiplatform limitations of including Swift packages, which is required to use CryptoKit.
 To use Evervault on iOS, use the [Evervault iOS SDK](https://github.com/evervault/evervault-ios) instead.

 ## Related Projects